ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-developer-cloudfront.md

 ## Working with Objects

-### Invalidation Techniques -
+### Invalidation Techniques

+Objects are cached for the life of the TTL; you can clear the cache but it costs.

-use route53 CNAME to point new distribution
+Instead of invalidating the cache use route53 CNAME to point new distribution

-Dyanamic content ? custom origin; enable forwarding query string; TTL 0;
+If it is dyanamic content use a custom origin; enable forwarding query string; TTL 0;

 TTL = 0 enables a pull through caching mechanism where CloudFront sends a GET request to the origin with an "If-Modified-Since" header.